-- d.
-Know that an annual transit policy is usually provided on a named peril basis. - III.
-Personal Lines Insurance - C. Inland Marine - 2.
-Personal Watercraft Personal Insurance - a.
-Be able to compare the Personal Articles Floater (PAF) and the Homeowners "Scheduled Personal Property Endorsement." - b.
-With regard to the Scheduled Personal Property endorsement: - i. be able to identify the uninsured loss exposures that might cause an HO-3 homeowners insured to add this endorsement; - ii. be able to identify what effect insuring property under this endorsement has on coverage C of a Homeowners policy; and, - iii. be able to identify the restrictions on "insured locations" and "insured perils" in property policies. - c.
+- 2. Personal Watercraft Personal Property Insurance - a.
+Be able to compare the Personal Articles Floater (PAF) and the Homeowners "Scheduled Personal Property Endorsement-" (they provide the same coverage). - b.
+With regard to the Scheduled Personal Property endorsement: - i. be able to identify the uninsured loss exposures that might cause an HO-3 homeowners insured to add this endorsement; and, - ii. be able to identify what effect insuring property under this endorsement has on coverage C of a Homeowners policy; and, - iii. be able to identify the restrictions on "insured locations" and "insured perils" in property policies. - c.
 Be able to identify the limited coverage that is available in the Watercraft endorsement under the Homeowners Program. - i.
 Be able to identify why a boat owner, insured under a Homeowners Policy, might still need Boatowners type coverages. - ii.
-Be able to identify the typical coverages provided: - 1) liability, including operations liability, passenger liability and flotilla liability; - 2) medical payments; and, - 3) physical damage coverage - e.d.
+Be able to identify the typical coverages provided: - liability, including operations liability, passenger liability and flotilla liability; - 2) medical payments; and, - 3) physical damage coverage - e.d.
 Be able to identify the coverage normally afforded by the yacht policy (e.g., hull, boat trailers, protection and indemnity [P&I]). - f.e.
-Be able to identify the coverage provided by P&I that are not provided by other boat liability coverages. - III.
-Personal Lines Insurance - D. Government / Pools / Catastrophe Property Insurance - 1.
-Earthquake Coverage - a.
-Be able to identify the major personal insurance policy coverage that insures against losses caused by earth movement (e.g., Personal Auto: other-than collision or comprehensive coverage). - b.
-Be able to identify correct statements about: - i. requirements for insurers to offer earth movement coverage, section 10081 and 10084 of the CIC; and, - ii. state or federal facilities such as the California Earthquake Authority (CEA) that provide coverage for this peril to major segments of the dwelling market, sections 10089.6, 10089.26, and 10089.28 of the CIC. - c.
+Be able to identify the coverage provided by P&I that are not provided by other boat liability coverages.

+D. Government / Pools / Catastrophe - Property Insurance

+- Earthquake Coverage.
+Be able to identify - a.
+Be able to identify the major personal insurance policy coverage that insures against losses caused by earth movement (e.g., Personal Autoother-than collision or comprehensive coverage). - ba.
+Be able to identify correct statements about: - i. requirements for insurers to offer earth movement coverage, section 10081 and 10084 of the CIC; and, - ii. state or federal facilities such as the California Earthquake Authority (CEA) that provide coverage for this peril to major segments of the dwelling market, sections 10089.6, 10089.26, and 10089.28 of the CIC. - eb.
 Be able to identify the advantages / disadvantages (if any) of earthquake type deductible vs. commonly used property deductibles.